-Newbury is a town in Orange County, of the "Eastern Vermont Gateway" region, and includes the villages of Newbury, Center Newbury, West Newbury, South Newbury, Boltonville, Peach Four Corners, and Wells River.
+Newbury is a town in Orange County, of the "Woodstock-Quechee" region, and includes the villages of Newbury, Center Newbury, West Newbury, South Newbury, Boltonville, Peach Four Corners, and Wells River.

-The area was a favorite of the Indians because the rivers teemed with salmon and the brooks with trout.
+The area was a favorite of the Native Americans because the rivers teemed with salmon and the brooks with trout.
 Prior to European settlement, the Newbury area was the location of a village called Cowass or Cowassuck, of the Pennacook tribe.